-Topic: VOCAL PERFORMANCE SKILLS
+Subject: Performing Arts | Topic: VOCAL PERFORMANCE SKILLS

-VOCAL SKILLS TO BECOME A CHARACTER FOR REHEARSAL AND PERFORMANCE - DEPART I. D D ICTION AND PROJECTION Diction means pronouncing your speech clearly.
-Projection is making sure your voice can be heard (this doesn't mean shouting).
+VOCAL SKILLS TO BECOME A CHARACTER FOR REHEARSAL AND PERFORMANCE - DEPART 1.
+D D ICTION AND PROJECTION Diction means pronouncing your speech clearly.
+TROJECTION Projection is making sure your voice can be heard (this doesn't mean shouting).
 2. E EMPHASIS AND Emphasis is when you make a word stand out "I never said you stole my hat" is different from "I never said you stole my hat".
 VOLUME Volume is how loud or quiet the voice is.
 Don't forget words such as whisper and shout.
 3. P PITCH Pitch means how high or low your voice is.
-Low pitch may convey sadness, whilst high pitch could convey joy.
-4. A ACCENT Accent is the way you pronounce your words.
-It is used to indicate where a character is from, specifically which country or region.
-It can help distinguish class and status.
-5. R RHYTHM AND TEMPO Rhythm is where we pause and leave gaps in speech.
-This could show a character is thinking or distressed.
-Tempo is how fast or slow the speech is.
-E.g. a fast tempo could show someone is excited, a slow tempo could show someone is sleepy or confused.
-6. T TONE Tone describes the emotion behind the line.
-It can convey meaning.
-For example: an angry tone.
+4. A ACCENT Accent is used to show where a character is from, specifically which country or region.
+It can help us to understand if some one is posh or not (their social class) or where they come from, eg Geordie accent or Yorkshire accent.
+5. R RHYTHM AND Rhythm is where we pause and leave gaps in speech.
+TEMPO Tempo is how fast or slow the speech is.
+6. Т TONE Tone describes the emotion behind the line.